t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ha"></a>
-*Q: What hash algorithms does DoxBox use?*
+*Q: What hash algorithms does LibreCrypt use?*

 *A:*
-A full list of the hash algorithms used by DoxBox can be found on the [introduction page](description.html)
+A full list of the hash algorithms used by LibreCrypt can be found on the [introduction page](description.html)

 * * *

 <a name="hb"></a>
-*Q: What encryption algorithms does DoxBox use?*
+*Q: What encryption algorithms does LibreCrypt use?*

 *A:*
-A full list of the cyphers and cypher modes used by DoxBox can be found on the [introduction page](description.html)
+A full list of the cyphers and cypher modes used by LibreCrypt can be found on the [introduction page](description.html)

 * * *

 <a name="cp"></a>
-*Q: Which cypher modes does DoxBox support?*
+*Q: Which cypher modes does LibreCrypt support?*

-*A:* With the exception of the NULL and XOR cyphers, DoxBox offers CBC, LRW and XTS modes, and has the flexibility for other modes to be easily added by simply changing drivers.
+*A:* With the exception of the NULL and XOR cyphers, LibreCrypt offers CBC, LRW and XTS modes, and has the flexibility for other modes to be easily added by simply changing drivers.

-A full list of the cyphers and cypher modes used by DoxBox can be found on the [introduction page](description.html)
+A full list of the cyphers and cypher modes used by LibreCrypt can be found on the [introduction page](description.html)

 * * *